Cipher-Coder/chromeExtension/readme.md

 ### Github Calendar

-The [Github](https://www.github.com) calendar is was integrated with a library from IonicaBizau.
+The [Github](https://www.github.com) calendar is integrated with a library from IonicaBizau.
 The library is [github-calendar.js](https://github.com/IonicaBizau/github-calendar), and can display your github contribution calendar.
 Very well explained lib, and is responsive.
 I changed the original styles that came with it to match the basic styles of the Dev Tabs page.

 When you first start the extension, look under the weather info at the center of the page and click on the settings cog.
 On the settings page just click on the 'Github Calendar' selection on the left and fill in your github username.
 No quotes or anything and click save.